Emergence of Chimeras States in One-dimensional Ising model with Long-Range Diffusion: Results

 \subsection{Analytical results}

 The difference of energy for the exchange of two spins chosen at random, namely $\sigma_i$ and $\sigma_j,$ is:

 where we have just computed the terms in $\Delta\mathcal{H}$ summing over $R$ neighbors on each side and considered $J=1$ for simplicity.
-In other words, each candidate spin $\sigma_i$ ``feels'' the interaction of the sum of its $2R$ neighbors (omitting itself and $\sigma_j$), and each candidate $\sigma_j$ ``feels'' the interaction of the sum of its $2R$ neighbors (omitting itself and $\sigma_i$).
 Note that exchange energy $\Delta\mathcal{H}^{ij}$ is only non-zero if the exchanged spins $i$ and $j$ have different sign.

 For simplicity, we are going to consider moreover the zero temperature case ($T=0$), where the Metropolis acceptance probability is $1$ for $\Delta \mathcal{H}\leq 0$ and $0$ for $\Delta \mathcal{H}>0$.
 This zero temperature choice will allow us to obtain some analytical derivations and conclusions concerning the appearance and stability of chimera states.